RE (Religious Education)

 Children are encouraged to explore their religious thinking not only through timetabled RE lessons but also within a weekly collective worship themed assembly, topic days linked to religious festivals and various subject specialists.
-As part of the Smawthorne Experience, we have visitors representing different religions, including Roop Singh (a Sikh storyteller), Deacon Sharon, who delivers assemblies throughout the year, and Rabbi Douglas, who teaches the children about Judaism.
-Each year, the local church (St Michael’s), is the venue for our school Nativity play, where children and parents are encouraged to gather together to celebrate the hard work of our children, as well as celebrating Christmas together.
+As part of the Smawthorne Experience, we have visitors representing different religions, including Imran Kotwal who will speak to Year 5 about life as a Muslim in Britain, Father Keith, who delivers assemblies throughout the year, and Malcolm Taylor, from the Etz Chaim Synagogue who discusses Shabbat with Year 2.
+Each year, the local church (St Michael’s), is the venue for our school Nativity play where children and parents are encouraged to gather together celebrating the hard work of our children, as well as celebrating Christmas together.

 Children are encouraged to appreciate the values of everyone and begin to understand that morals and principles can be linked between religious and non-religious people.